Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

-Before closing this section, let us mention that fermionic scotogenic dark-matter can also exhibit neutrino annihilation channels~\cite{Arguelles:2019ouk}.
-This suggests that the well-motivated physics picture provided by the scotogenic scenario can also be potentially probed through neutrino telescope searches at IceCube~\cite{Arguelles:2019ouk} as well as KM3NeT~\cite{KM3NeT:2024xca}, in addition to high-energy gamma-ray telescopes~\cite{HESS:2016mib,ANTARES:2015vis,HESS:2016mib,Fermi-LAT:2016afa,Cuoco:2016eej,Heisig:2020nse,VERITAS:2017tif,Fermi-LAT:2017opo,AMS:2019rhg} or the upcoming CTA Consortium collaboration~\cite{CTA:2020qlo}, expected to significantly enhance our ability to search for dark-matter indirectly.
+Before closing this section, let us mention that fermionic scotogenic dark-matter can also exhibit neutrino annihilation channels.
+Hence the well-motivated physics scotogenic picture may also be potentially probed through neutrino telescope searches at IceCube~\cite{Arguelles:2019ouk} as well as KM3NeT~\cite{KM3NeT:2024xca}, in addition to high-energy gamma-ray telescopes.